sygel-technology/sy-account-financial-tools/README.md

 # sy-account-financial-tools

-Account financial Tools for Odoo/OpenERP
+Account financial Tools for Odoo

 <!-- /!\ do not modify below this line -->